dober-man/GoodWAFSec/docs/module2/lab1/lab1.rst

 Examples
 The website may be accessed by non-browser clients attempting to bypass security gateways.

 ..
 NOTE:: There will be little guidance on this section.
 Use what you have learned above to complete this lab.
+Please ask an instructor if you need help.

 Order of operations

 1. Disable learning and Enable the Compliancy Check for **Multiple Host Headers** in learning and blocking settings.
 2. Use BURP to perform the Attack
 3. Review Event Logs to ensure the attack is being mitigated.